dm384ok/Morba2/README.md

 > ITSAppUsesNonExemptEncryption  :  NO

 > NSAdvertisingAttributionReportEndpoint : https://appsflyer-skadnetwork.com/

-> NSUserTrackingUsageDescription : Select "Allow" for better experience.
-This identifier will be used to  order to functionalities and user engagement.

 > NSLocationWhenInUseUsageDescription : Select "Allow" for better experience.
 Your location will be used to order to user engagement.